kofnego-jw/vocmapping/README.md

 # vocmapping
 Mapping Vocabularies

 This application should help people map lots of vocabularies at once.
 After build of the at.ac.uibk.igwee.metadata subfolder, you should find a file in

-at.ac.uibk.igwee.metadata/at.ac.uibk.igwee.metadata.webapp.vocmapper/target/
-at.ac.uibk.igwee.webapp.metadata.mdmapper-1.0-SNAPSHOT.jar
+    at.ac.uibk.igwee.metadata/at.ac.uibk.igwee.metadata.webapp.vocmapper/target/at.ac.uibk.igwee.webapp.metadata.mdmapper-1.0-SNAPSHOT.jar

-use the following command to start the application
+use the following command to start the application:

     java -jar at.ac.uibk.igwee.webapp.metadata.mdmapper-1.0-SNAPSHOT.jar

-And open your browser to "http://localhost:13116/"
+And then open your browser to "http://localhost:13116/".

 The web application should be available.
 The queries in VIAF and Wikidata should be available.
 To be able to use GND and Geonames, you will need to apply to access.

 ## Using Geonames and GND

 To be able to use this application with GND (Gesamte Normdatei) of the German National Library and with Geonames, you will need to apply for access of these services.

 ### Geonames
 For Geonames: Please create a file called

     userinfo.properties

 And add the following information to it:

     org.geonames.username = [your usename]

 By doing so, the access to Geonames will be made through the username provided in the file.

 ### GND
 For GND you need to apply for an IP based access to the searching services.
 If you should have an token based access to GND, you will need to modify the following file:

     at.ac.uibk.igwee.metadata/at.ac.uibk.igwee.metadata.gnd/src/main/java/at/ac/uibk/igwee/metadata/gnd/impl/GndQueryServiceImpl

 and add the following line to the DEFAULT_PARAMS_QUERY (at line 41)